Multi-layered multimedia systems appear particularly in the fields of traffic, architecture and leisure. For example:

 Broad user groups

 Multi-layered systems are often used by a great variety of different people for a great variety of different goals.
-For this reason I use scenario analyses, graduated dialogue design and user typologies for the interaction design.
+For this reason I use scenario analysis, graduated dialogue design and user typologies for the interaction design.